-- Toluene, Chemical Abstract Service (CAS) number 108-88-3, 20 percent, and - Zinc compounds, 15 percent.
+□ Toluene, Chemical Abstract Service (CAS) number 108-88-3, 20 percent, and

+□ Zinc compounds, 15 percent.

-If you are unsure whether you are subject to the reporting requirements of EPCRA section 313, or need more information, call EPA's EPCRA Call Center at 800 424-9346 or 703 412-9810.
+If you are unsure whether you are subject to the reporting requirements of EPCRA section 313, or need more information, call EPA's EPCRA Call Center.
+For contact information, please see the TRI Home Page at <www.epa.gov/tri>.
 Your other suppliers should also be notifying you about EPCRA section 313 chemicals in the mixtures and other trade name products they sell to you.